learnk8s/learnk8s.io/_pages/newsletter/README.md

 __Memes:__

 Memes should include text, image or both.
 If the tweetable property is set to true, then a _click to tweet_ link will be displayed.
-Please note that in order for the meme image to be tweeted, a Twiiter picture URL must be supplied as shown in the second item/example.
+Please note that in order for the _meme_ image to be tweeted, a Twiiter picture URL must be supplied as shown in the second item/example: `twitter_pic: wnByFoAwgs`.

 __Tweets:__